 An obvious consideration to make when it comes to social media is the workflow from each team.

 To ensure that output is consistent and content calendars are properly set, collaboration and alignment must be developed.
-Get the right tools to make interactions and subsequent executions go more smoothly.
+Get the right tools, and choose interesting content elements, the highest quality images, and videos to make interactions and subsequent executions go more smoothly.

 DealRoom software, for example, has a focus on project management that enables team leaders and members to easily send data back and forth.